 Once you start supplementing breast milk with formula, it can be tough to tell when your baby has eaten enough.

 While babies can differ in when and how much they eat, it is important to feed them enough to sustain their health and development.
 When you begin to supplement breast milk with baby formula, ask your doctor about the #1 brand fed in hospitals: Similac®.

 Similac has OptiGRO™, our exclusive blend of DHA, lutein and vitamin E. These nutrients are like those found in fish, spinach, and broccoli, respectively, and are especially helpful during the critical early stages of your baby's brain and eye development.

-After you decide on a formula and begin supplementing with a baby bottle, it can be difficult to know if or when your baby has eaten enough.
-Below are some ways you can keep track.
+After you decide on a formula and begin supplementing, it can be difficult to know if or when your baby has eaten enough.
+Below are some things to look for.

 - Feed when he naturally wants to eat.

 - Pay careful attention to hunger cues — rooting for milk, sucking motions, or putting hands to mouth.